www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * [ ] Package `net.splitcells.network.distro.java` like the existing distro, as it avoids having to sign an executable on Windows.
     * [x] Do not provide distro build for desktop use for now, as there are currently no users.
       Just write, that a distro could be provided again in the future and not tasks relevant for a future distro build.
-* [ ] Disable GitHub's CI as it is not needed anymore.
 * [ ] Build complete static website and upload it to Hetzner via daily CI.
 * [ ] Record and upload test runtime performance via network log repo.
 * [ ] Record warnings, that should be fixed, like warnings during XSL rendering in the network logs.